maciti/maciti.github.io/_posts/2024-01-17-bare-metal-kubernetes-cluster.md

 kubectl -n kube-system delete secrets homenas-vm.node-password.k3s
 {% endhighlight %}

-AND FINALLY I COULD SEE ALL THE NODES IN READY STATE FROM SERVER 1!!!
+I restarted the k3s-agent...and FINALLY I COULD SEE ALL THE NODES IN READY STATE FROM SERVER 1!!!

 ![allready]({{ site.url }}/assets/kubernetes/allready.jpg)